jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Negative feelings | feelings resulting from the Negative Force that naturally make us feel heavy, such as sadness, greed, hatred, and stress.
 These are the result of being adharmic or outside of one's true nature, since Existence is Positive
 Negative Force | the force from the desire of Existence that leads to separation, repulsion, and isolation, leading to Existence.
 Also, Shakti or Yin.
-Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
+Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Passive Observation | Observing the object without doing anything to it.
+Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature, since Existence is Positive
 Positive Force | the force or flow from the desire of Existence that leads to unification and attraction.
 Also, Shiva or Yang.
 Self | The perception of identity by the same perceiver